photopea/UPNG.js/README.md

 * * `tabs`: additional chunks of the PNG file
 * * `data`: pixel data of the image

 PNG files may have different number of channels and different color depth.
-The interpretation of `data` depends on the current color type and color depth.
+The interpretation of `data` depends on the current color type and color depth (see the [PNG specification](https://www.w3.org/TR/PNG/)).

 #### `PPNG.toRGBA8(img)`
 * `img`: PNG image object (returned by PPNG.decode())